CONTEXT of the first kind - CLOSE ENCOUNTERS of the third kind - and an EPIPHANY of the smartest kind.

 Enough of my resume let's get back to the subject at hand, what placed me on the road to unraveling Roswell.

 It was in November of 1977 my life changed.
 I was 20 years old, attending Amarillo College in Amarillo, Texas majoring in photographic studies.
 I liked photography.
-It was a great way to meet pretty girls who wanted to be models and one of my instructors noticed I had a natural eye for photographic composition.
+It was a great way to meet pretty girls who wanted to be models also I was good at it and was told so by one of my instructors who said I had a natural eye for photographic composition.

 He told me that I should seriously consider a career in photography.
 When I told my father that is what I decided to do with my life, he was livid.
 He had this idea of me following in his footsteps and embracing geology which I thought was incredibly boring.
 Plus the last thing I wanted to be like was my father, an abusive man who beat his wife and his kids.